 There are so many possibilities in a simple bag of rolled oats.
 You can mix up a quick, hot breakfast, stir them into pancake and waffle batters, or grind them down to a powder to make flour.
-You can also make a creamy, plant-based milk that tastes great in cereal, smoothies, or coffee.
+You can also make oat milk at home, that is creamy, plant-based and tastes great.
 On this episode of Prep School, Megan Mitchell shows you the ropes with this lightly-sweetened sip.
 We used maple syrup, but you can swap in any sweetener of choice, like date syrup or agave syrup.

 Yield: 8 cups